The First Settlers

 Colonel Norman Eddy

-In 1847, Col. Eddy decided to change professions and enter the study of law.
-He became a lawyer in April of 1847 when he was accepted into the Indiana Bar Association.
-Studying law for only three years, Col. Eddy was elected an Indiana State Senator on the Democratic ticket.
+In 1847, Col. Eddy changed professions and entered the study of law.
+He became a lawyer in April 1847 when he was accepted into the Indiana Bar Association.
+Having studied law for only three years, Col. Eddy was elected an Indiana State Senator on the Democratic ticket.
 He was elected to Congress in 1852, having Schuyler Colfax as an opponent.
-Col. Norman Eddy received many governmental tasks and served the United States government in many capacities.
+Col. Norman Eddy received many governmental tasks and served the United States government in various capacities.

-When the American Civil War broke out, Col. Eddy organized the 48th Indiana Regiment, of which he was appointed Colonel (hence the title that he would carry the rest of his life).
-He was severely wounded at Iuka and resigned as disabled after he fought at Vicksburg.
+When the American Civil War broke out, Col. Eddy organized the 48th Indiana Regiment, of which he was appointed colonel (hence the title that he would carry the rest of his life).
+After fighting at Vicksburg, he resigned as disabled, having been severely wounded at the Battle of Iuka.
 He returned to South Bend and resumed his law career.
-He remained in South Bend until his death.
+He remained in South Bend until his death on January 28, 1872.

 Judge Thomas Stanfield

 “Young as I was, I was charmed with the natural beauty of this country.
 It was distinguished as oak openings, thick woods and prairie.
-At this time hardly a furrow had been turned upon the prairie; a few cabins were scattered around in the oak openings bordering the prairies.”7
+At this time, hardly a furrow had been turned upon the prairie; a few cabins were scattered around in the oak openings bordering the prairies.”

-When he became a young adult he was South Bend’s first Assistant Postmaster.
-He studied law in the office of Judge Sample and was later made a judge of the 9th Judicial Circuit Court of Indiana.8 Judge Stanfield was an early judge of Indiana and had to travel over eleven counties, holding court.
+When he became a young adult, he was South Bend’s first assistant postmaster.
+He studied law in the office of Judge Samuel Sample and was later made a judge of the 9th Judicial Circuit Court of Indiana.
+Judge Stanfield was an early judge in Indiana and had to travel over eleven counties, holding court.
 While working as a circuit judge, he became instrumental in attracting the railroads to build in the new territory of northern Indiana.
-Judge Thomas Stanfield died September 12, 1885.
+Judge Thomas Stanfield died on September 12, 1885.

 Almond Bugbee

-Born in Hyde Park, Vermont on January 3, 1815, Almond Bugbee became an orphan at the age of ten.
-At the age of 16 he learned the trade of a tanner, currier and shoemaker.
-Mr. Bugbee was intending to move to Milwaukee, Wisconsin, but on his way, he heard about the many prospects in South Bend and Almond decided to see for himself.
+Born in Hyde Park, Vermont, on January 3, 1815, Almond Bugbee became an orphan at ten.
+At 16, he learned the trade of a tanner, currier and shoemaker.
+Mr. Bugbee was intending to move to Milwaukee, Wisconsin, but on his way, he heard about the numerous prospects in South Bend and Almond saw for himself.
 He arrived in South Bend in 1837 and began work as a shoemaker.
 By December he had opened a shoe store of his own.
 “In 1842, however, Mr. Bugbee purchased a tannery of G.D.
-Edge, which he enlarged, equipped with water power, and at that time gave employment to more men than any one employer in South Bend.”9 He was also the first person to see shoes that were manufactured ready-to-wear.
+Edge, which he enlarged, equipped with waterpower, and gave employment to more men than any other employer in South Bend.”
+He was also the first person to see shoes that were manufactured ready-to-wear.

 Users may download material displayed on this site for noncommercial, educational purposes only, provided all copyright and other proprietary notices contained on the materials are retained.
 Unauthorized use of the Northern Indiana Historical Society d/b/a The History Museum’s logo and Web site logo is not permitted.
 The contents of this site may not be used for commercial purposes, without written permission of the Northern Indiana Historical Society d/b/a The History Museum.
 To obtain permission to reproduce information on this site, submit the specifics of your request in writing to Director of Marketing & Community Relations, The History Museum, 808 West Washington Street, South Bend, Indiana 46601 or If permission is granted, the wording “provided with permission from the The History Museum” and the date must be noted.
 However, permission is not required to create a link to the The History Museum’s Web site or any pages contained therein.